Computing Internships

 Who is eligible?

-The Computing Internships are only available for undergraduate and postgraduate students enrolled in the following Computing Programs at the ANU College of Engineering, Computing and Cybernetics:
+The Computing Internships are only available for undergraduate and postgraduate students enrolled in the following programs at the ANU College of Engineering, Computing and Cybernetics:

-Can I complete Computing Internship over the summer?
+Can I complete a Computing Internship over the summer?

 No, placements are only offered during semesters 1 and 2.